blackout314/blackout314/README.md

 ### Hi there 👋 ###

-- 🔭 I’m currently working on _Mearete SA_
+- 🔭 I’m currently working on _Localpoint SA_
 - 📫 How to reach me: blackout _at_ altervista _dot_ org
 - ⚡ Fun fact: i'm grumpy